OpenCGSS/DereTore/README.md

 ## What can it do?

-- Extract audio files used by CGSS.
+- Extract audio files used by CGSS (and some other games using ACB/HCA).
 - Decode those audio files to wave audio.
 - Create songs, and their cover images.
 - Create beatmaps.